kartikk221/cached-lookup/README.md

-# CachedLookup: A Simple Package To Cache And Save On Expensive API Calls
+# CachedLookup: A Simple Package To Cache And Save On Expensive Lookups & Operations.

 <div align="left">